langzhou/simple-markpad/README.md

 simple-markpad
 ==============

-a markdown editor made with pyqt.
+a markdown editor made with pyqt4.

 ## Dependences